Dog biking / Bikejoring

 Choose calm biking routes and times suitable for your dog: especially at the beginning of the hobby when passing is still under training.

-When biking with a dog, it's good to plan your route so that the dog has a soft and comfortable running surface.
+When biking with a dog, plan your route so that the dog has a soft and comfortable running surface.
 Avoid asphalt and large sharp gravel and head for sandy roads, outdoor routes, and trails.
-If you can't avoid transitions on harder surfaces, try to use softer shoulders even then.
+If you cannot avoid transitions on harder surfaces, try to use softer shoulders even then.

 Tips for biking with your dog